 Like many who put forward theories about the evolution of mind from matter,

-ignores the need to explain how evolution could produce animals
+Deacon completely ignores the need to explain how evolution could produce

-with the kinds of mathematical capabilities that led to the discoveries (and
+animals with the kinds of mathematical capabilities that led to the

-proofs) reported in Euclid's elements, discoveries that must have been made
+discoveries (and proofs) reported in Euclid's elements, discoveries that must

-capabilities has also been ignored by most researchers in AI, Robotics, and
+topological capabilities has also been ignored by most researchers in AI,

-Neuroscience, as far as I know.
-See this incomplete survey:
+Robotics, and Neuroscience, as far as I know.
+See:

 This book, like much of what Dennett has written is mostly consistent with my own emphasis on the need to understand "the space of possible minds" if we wish to understand human minds.
 Simply trying to study human minds while ignoring all others is as misguided as trying to do chemistry by studying one complex molecule (e.g. haemoglobin) and ignoring all others.